smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 Note: these behaviors are already seen on current SDL Core when an app on a phone is connected through a transport and another app on the same phone is connected through a different transport.
 - Transferring a service between Primary and Secondary Transports may not be smooth as it involves terminating the service on a transport then restarting it on another transport.
 - When SDL Core supports multiple-transports feature, Proxy will always open Secondary Transport even if no service will run on it.
-- This proposal enables communication over Bluetooth and Wi-Fi transports at the same time.
-It may introduce wireless interference when Wi-Fi is running in 2.4GHz band.
-Note that the degree of interference depends on hardware, so we cannot tell if it is a significant issue.
 - Because of the updated specification of Session ID, maximum number of SDL apps that can connect to Core will be limited to 255.
 - Core may not return a Start Service NAK frame when a malformed Proxy sends a Start Service frame on a transport with Session ID != 0.
 - Protocol version is bumped.